juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 <img width="270" alt="feature Engineering" src="https://github.com/juvi-coder/Fraudulent-_Medicare_Claimns/assets/100660932/4e3508e8-b5be-4707-97b1-c1aec0b7b92b">

-The whole point of feature engineering is to capture the abnormal behavior that an medicare provider may commit.
-After an literature study, I found that these are important variables in the data set that can capture abnormalities.
+The whole point of feature engineering is to capture the abnormal behavior that an Medicare provider may commit.
+After a literature study, I found that these are important variables in the data set that can capture abnormalities.

 Using the variables